-- Install smoke alarms in hallways, inside bedrooms, outside of sleeping areas and on every floor.
+- Install smoke alarms in hallways, inside bedrooms, outside of sleeping areas, and on every floor.
 On average, families have less than 3 minutes from the time the first smoke alarm sounds to escape a fire.
-You will have more time to get out the sooner you hear an alarm.
+You will have more time to get out when you hear an alarm.

-- Replace your smoke alarms every 10 years.
+- Replace your smoke alarms every ten years.
 Alarms monitor your home every minute of every day.
 Their lifespan is not infinite.
-You should replace it if you don’t know how old your alarm is just to be safe.
+You should replace it to be safe if you don't know how old your alarm is.